TGlock/G9/README.md

 ---
 ### Cookies ###

-  See cookie.js cookie_set and cookie_get functions
+  See cookie.js functions: cookie_set and cookie_get

 ---
 ### Config ###

-One config file supplying the following:
+See config.js.
+(May explore reading an environment variable for file location first)

 ```js
 const config = {